iamjimtaylor/iamjimtaylor/_posts/2016-03-29-job-interviews.md

 Put the correct information in.
 I could of lost my opportunity if I hadn't of followed up.

 ### Arrive on time
 Never turn up late. there's no excuse.
-By 20 minutes early if you have to.
+Be 20 minutes early if you have to.
 If you're late for something as important as this, what will you be like on a daily basis?

 ### Do your homework